-Next you will have to set up the form fields.
+Next, you will have to set up the form fields.
 This is a pretty straight forward step: the email field is mandatory, while the remaining fields are optional.
 You can modify the placeholder of each field or make it required:

-And finally, the last step allows you to set what happens after a user filled in and submitted the opt in form:
+And finally, the last step allows you to set what happens after a user filled in and submitted the opt-in form:

 The "Redirect to Custom URL" is selected by default, but you can also choose to "Show a success notification" to the user after has filled in the form:

 If you decide to keep the default "Redirect to Custom URL", then you can insert a custom URL for where you want the users to be redirected to.
 Alternatively, you can also choose to redirect them to an already existing page on your website.
-Just start typing in the page name in the URL field and the list of available pages will show up on screen:
+Just start typing in the page name in the URL field and the list of available pages will show up on the screen:

 If you have chosen the “Redirect to Custom URL” option, you can also activate the "Send form values to thank you page" option: